oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsRetailListProductsByCatalogBasedFilterRequest.md

 NewCatalogsRetailListProductsByCatalogBasedFilterRequestWithDefaults instantiates a new CatalogsRetailListProductsByCatalogBasedFilterRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCatalogType

-`func (o *CatalogsRetailListProductsByCatalogBasedFilterRequest) GetCatalogType() string`

-GetCatalogType returns the CatalogType field if non-nil, zero value otherwise.

-### GetCatalogTypeOk

-`func (o *CatalogsRetailListProductsByCatalogBasedFilterRequest) GetCatalogTypeOk() (*string, bool)`

-GetCatalogTypeOk returns a tuple with the CatalogType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCatalogType

-`func (o *CatalogsRetailListProductsByCatalogBasedFilterRequest) SetCatalogType(v string)`

-SetCatalogType sets CatalogType field to given value.

 ### GetCatalogId